stuylinux/stuylinux.org/content/posts/meeting-posts/meeting2-picoctf.md

 ---
-title: "Meeting 2 Notes: PicoCTF"
+title: "Meeting 2 Notes: picoCTF"
 author: Matthew Gultom [@WindwardIsland](https://github.com/WindwardIsland), Axel Stahl [@axelKeizoStahl](https://github.com/axelKeizoStahl)
 date: 2026-02-22
-description: Ending off the 2025 year by completing PicoCTF challenges!
+description: Ending off the 2025 year by completing picoCTF challenges!
 ---

-Even though 2025 wasn't the Year of the Linux Desktop[^1] (while [we had some hope](https://stuylinux.org/posts/2024/)), it was still a great year for Stuy Linux nonetheless, so we decided to end it off with some PicoCTF challenges (plus, we didn't really have any other meeting ideas)!
+Even though 2025 wasn't the Year of the Linux Desktop[^1] (while [we had some hope](https://stuylinux.org/posts/2024/)), it was still a great year for Stuy Linux nonetheless, so we decided to end it off with some picoCTF challenges (plus, we didn't really have any other meeting ideas)!

 [^1]: The "Year of the Linux Desktop" is a long-running sarcastic joke that's been around since Linux's inception that basically pokes fun at a particular year when Linux as a desktop OS will become mainstream (which realistically has never happened).